Bolesław Bierut: Referendum and election, Bierut's presidency

 On 30 June 1946, the Polish people's referendum took place.
 It was done in preparation for the Yalta-mandated national elections; affirmative answers to the three questions given were supposed to demonstrate public support for the issues promoted by the communists.
 The results were falsified.

 On 22 September 1946, the KRN passed the electoral rules and in November set the date; the delayed legislative elections were held on 19 January 1947.
 The PPR-led coalition, running as the Democratic Bloc, was opposed by Mikołajczyk's PSL.
-The campaign was conducted in an atmosphere of terror and intimidation.
-Over 80% of the vote was falsely reported to have been cast for the Democratic Bloc and the PSL was practically eliminated as the legal opposition.